dustinpfister/blog_posts/_posts/threejs-canvas-texture.md

 Now that I have a simple method that does everything that I want for this basic canvas texture example I will now just want some additional code that makes use of this method such as some kind of create mesh type object.
 I will then just need some additional code that has to do with all the other usual suspects when it comes to a basic threejs example.

-### 2.1 - create a cube helper
+### 2.1 - Create a cube helper

 I then have another helper that makes use of the create canvas texture helper by calling it and using the resulting texture that is returned for the map property of the basic material that is used for a mesh.
-I then just use the box geometry constructor for the geometry of the mesh, and return the mesh.
+The map property is how to go about making just a simple color map, and with the basic material it is more or less only this map that is of interest when it comes to adding some texture to a mesh.
+There might be some exceptions to that actually, but the basic material is not like other more advance materials that respond to light sources.

 ```js
 // create a cube the makes use of a canvas texture